 (3) Submit an Event Registration Form following the on-line instructions.

-All of these requirements are on Page 7 of the policy.
+All of these requirements are on Page 7 of the Major Events Policy.
 The policy’s Appendix B on Page 16 provides a fuller event planning timeline that RSOs should find helpful.

 The quick checklist for other non-departmental users is largely the same.
 Those requirements start on Page 8 of the policy.